Slideshow: A Visual Guide to Understanding Pancreatic Cancer

 New Anticancer Treatment: Immunotherapy

 Also called biological therapy, immunotherapy aims to boost a person's immune system to fight disease.
-Immunotherapy is not yet available for pancreatic cancer, but is being actively researched, along with the investigation into vaccines that arm the immune system to attack cancer cell.
+Immunotherapy is not yet available for pancreatic cancer, but is being actively researched, along with the investigation into vaccines that arm the immune system to attack cancer cells.

 Treatment: Palliative Therapy